dymk/temple/README.md

 The Temple Template
 -------------------
-`Template!"template string"` evaluates to a function that takes an output range (as determined by `isOutputRange`), and an optional `TemplateContext`.
-The easiest way to render the template into a string is to pass it an `Appender!string` from std.string.
+`Template!"template string"` evaluates to a function that takes an `OutputStream`, and an optional `TemplateContext`.
+The easiest way to render the template into a string is to pass it an `AppenderOutputStream` from `temple.output_stream`.

 ```d
 import